-If Zimbabwe intends to exercise its discretion to use nuclear material which is required to be safeguarded under this Agreement in a nuclear activity which does not require the application of safeguards under this Agreement, the following procedures shall apply:
+If the Central African Republic intends to exercise its discretion to use nuclear material which is required to be safeguarded under this Agreement in a nuclear activity which does not require the application of safeguards under this Agreement, the following procedures shall apply:

-- (a) Zimbabwe shall inform the Agency of the activity, making it clear: - (i) that the use of the nuclear material in a non-proscribed military activity will not be in conflict with an undertaking Zimbabwe may have given and in respect of which Agency safeguards apply, that the material will be used only in a peaceful nuclear activity; and - (ii) that during the period of non-application of safeguards the nuclear material will not be used for the production of nuclear weapons or other nuclear explosive devices;
+(a) the Central African Republic shall inform the Agency of the activity, making it clear:

-- (b) Zimbabwe and the Agency shall make an arrangement so that, only while the nuclear material is in such an activity, the safeguards provided for in this Agreement will not be applied.
+- (i) that the use of the nuclear material in a non-proscribed military activity will not be in conflict with an undertaking the Central African Republic may have given and in respect of which Agency safeguards apply, that the material will be used only in a peaceful nuclear activity; and - (ii) that during the period of non-application of safeguards the nuclear material will not be used for the production of nuclear weapons or other nuclear explosive devices; - (b) the Central African Republic and the Agency shall make an arrangement so that, only while the nuclear material is in such an activity, the safeguards provided for in this Agreement will not be applied.
 The arrangement shall identify, to the extent possible, the period or circumstances during which safeguards will not be applied.
 In any event, the safeguards provided for in this Agreement shall apply again as soon as the nuclear material is reintroduced into a peaceful nuclear activity.
-The Agency shall be kept informed of the total quantity and composition of such unsafeguarded material in Zimbabwe and of any export of such material; and - (c) each arrangement shall be made in agreement with the Agency.
+The Agency shall be kept informed of the total quantity and composition of such unsafeguarded material in the Central African Republic and of any export of such material; and - (c) each arrangement shall be made in agreement with the Agency.
 Such agreement shall be given as promptly as possible and shall relate only to such matters as, inter alia, temporal and procedural provisions and reporting arrangements, but shall not involve any approval or classified knowledge of the military activity or relate to the use of the nuclear material therein.